JJWallis/learn-to-code-form/README.md

 <div class="errorMsg hidden"></div>
 ```

-Considering this my first time building error messages in Javascript and appending them into the DOM, I decided to hardcode placeholder divs that would hold any message (text content) supplied to it.
-Although a `<div>` has no semantic meaning for assistive technologies, it would have been better to build the whole error element in Javascript and dynamically append it to whatever form input registered invalid data.
+Considering this was my first time building error messages in Javascript and appending them into the DOM, I decided to hardcode a placeholder <div> to print each message for its corresponding input.
+Although a <div> has no semantic meaning to interrupt assistive technologies, it would have been better to build the whole error component in Javascript and dynamically append it to whatever form input registered invalid data.
+I also won't be using camel case class names in the future, as that naming convention should be strictly kept within Javascript.

 ```css
 .btn-bg-purp {